 Don’t be that writer.

 Knowing how to end a story is one of the most important, yet undervalued, skills in a writer’s toolbox.
-Let’s look at why the ending of a story matters and how to find the right one for your story.
+Let’s look at why a satisfactory ending matters and how to find the right ones for your own stories.

 Why is the ending of a story important?